 Preventative Measures to Stay Healthy

-- dried elderberriesto make elderberry syrup (or buy the syrup)
+- dried elderberries to make elderberry syrup (or buy the syrup) – an immunity booster

 - You can find a recipe to make the syrup in Herbal Nurturing, along with a treasure trove of other natural healing ways to save money by doing it yourself

-- probiotics – the adults in our family take probiotic pills regularly; the children get the powder from half a capsule in yogurt (although I just discovered it hides way better in a smoothie, stirred in individually) when they get sick or someone else in the family is sick.
+- probiotics – the adults in our family take probiotic powder regularly; the children take the liquid version daily as well, and we all have more when we get sick or someone else in the family is sick.

-- homemade chicken stock – always a good thing to include in your meal plan at least once a week, especially in the fall/winter.
+- homemade chicken stock – always a good food to include in your meal plan at least once a week, especially in the fall/winter.

-- fresh garlic – with natural antibiotic properties, another good habit is definitely to include garlic as often as possible.
+- fresh garlic – one of the top foods with natural antibiotic properties, another good habit is definitely to include garlic as often as possible.

-- coconut oil – also a natural antibiotic, the healing properties of coconut oil are many and diverse!
+- coconut oil – also a natural antibiotic food, the healing properties of coconut oil are many and diverse!
 We use it all the time in cooking…

 To Fight Infections